AgileVentures/av-static-website/source/blog_articles/2016-11-04-light-at-the-end-of-the-tunnel.html.markdown

 end
 ```

 The advantage of a full VCR/PuffingBilly sandbox, is that you are stubbing at the network level.
 Your app is effectively running in the exact same environment as it would with a live network connection.
 You can dump the sandbox at any time to re-create an accurate network sandbox.
 However it becomes challenging with a complex service like Stripe that's trying to be secure and is using a high degree of indeterminacy in terms of the network connections it makes.
-The sandbox cache files have to be checked into git to ensure everyone gets a benefit from the sandbox, so test failures or complex system like Stripe can lead to challenging git churn.
+The sandbox cache files have to be checked into git to ensure everyone gets a benefit from the sandbox, so test failures or complex systems like Stripe can lead to challenging git churn.
 Not checking in those files would be an alternative - CI would still hit live network servers, and on second and subsequent runs developer machines would avoid re-hitting the live network, but then network fails could be encoded into caches.
 I starting to think sandbox caches are another challenging source of variability when used with services like Stripe.

 In a final analysis it's all about trading off these different heuristics: